 Sudbury Water District is staffed by seven field personnel and three office staff, all of whom are dedicated to bringing into your home the highest quality of drinking water.
 Office and field personnel are available weekdays between 8 a.m. and 4 p.m., to meet and address public supply needs.
 Questions or concerns about your drinking water?
-Contact (978) 443-6602 during regular business hours or visit our website www.sudburywater.com - a useful and informative tool updated regularly to include our most recent water quality tests, answers to frequently asked questions, explanations of rates, fees and links to pay your water bill online or register as an email subscriber.
-Vincent Roy, our Executive Director is also available during regular business hours.
-Arrangements to discuss matters in person with Mr. Roy may be made by contacting our business office or emailing him directly at vroy@sudburywater.com.
-Although office hours are limited, the District always has an experienced field technician on-call, 365 days a year, for emergency and after-hour matters.
-Should you experience or observe a water emergency after business hours, simply contact the Department of Public Safety (978) 443-1042 who will dispatch an on-call water technician to address the matter.
+Contact (978) 443-6602 during regular business hours or visit our website www.sudburywater. com.
+A useful and informative tool updated regularly to include our most recent water quality tests, answers to frequently asked questions, explanations of rates, fees and links to pay your water bill online or to register to receive emergency alert notifications.
+Executive Director, Vincent Roy is also available during regular business hours by phone (978) 443-6602 or email him directly at vroy@sudburywater.com.
+Though office hours are limited, the District always has an experienced field technician on-call, 365 days a year, for emergency and after-hour matters.
+Should you experience or observe a water emergency after business hours simply contact the Department of Public Safety (978) 443-1042 who will dispatch an on-call water technician to address the matter.